 I wish, you know, communism never existed.

-I wish the KGB, I wish you know, but it's not reality.
+I wish the KGB, I wish, you know, but it's not reality.

-We have to understand that this world has much evil in it, and the best way to to defend against it is to have the strongest, meanest, toughest, and I'll add most secure and secretive in many ways, in many instances, military on the face of this earth.
+We have to understand that this world has much evil in it, and the best way to defend against it is to have the strongest, meanest, toughest, and I'll add most secure and secretive in many ways, in many instances, military on the face of this earth.

-Because there are many people that would love to take that freedom away.
+That guarantees our liberty and our freedom, because there are many people that would love to take that freedom away.

-What you know, the whole issue behind radical Islam is an Islamic caliphate, and that means convert or die.
+The whole issue behind radical Islam is an Islamic caliphate, and that means convert or die.

 And that means you either convert to their way of life, their lifestyle, their culture, or you will be killed.